-In The Conference Board 2010 report, Handbook on Corporate Political Activity, corporate participation in the political process is described as "an important and essential means of enhancing shareholder value, strengthening corporate reputation and goodwill, and engaging in good corporate citizenship."
-To build on the groundwork laid by the 2010 report and to assist companies that are thinking through the issue of corporate political spending, The Conference Board has convened a committee of leading American corporations to explore the issue of using corporate treasury funds in election-related activity.
+The Conference Board Committee on Corporate Political Spending (“the Committee”) helps organizations explore how to address potential oversight and disclosures of corporate political spending.
+The Committee believes that corporate participation in the political process can be an important, and even essential, means of enhancing shareholder value, strengthening corporate reputation and goodwill, and engaging in good corporate citizenship.
+The Committee assists companies that are thinking through the issue of corporate political spending and regularly convenes leading American corporations to explore the issue of using corporate treasury funds in election-related activity.

 In recent years, The Conference Board has released three reports that focus on how leading companies have implemented policies and procedures regarding their governance, oversight, and disclosure of corporate political activity.
 The Committee has completed an second edition of their report, Corporate Political Spending: Policies and Practices, Accountability, and Disclosure (Second Edition), published in November 2015.